• Skip to primary navigation

 • You can substitute the ice cream for a vegan version, and the whole milk for any percent fat, soy milk, almond milk, or another milk substitution.
 Note that the higher fat content in your milk (or cream) leads to a creamier milkshake.

-• Other great Biscoff milkshake add-ins: chocolate chips, fresh or frozen strawberries, chocolate syrup, caramel sauce.
+• Other great biscoff milkshake add-ins: chocolate chips, fresh or frozen strawberries, chocolate syrup, caramel sauce.

 FAQ